geosolutions-it/MapStore2/docs/user-guide/adding-widgets.md

 <img src="../img/adding-widgets/settings-tab.jpg" class="ms-docimage"  style="max-width:400px;"/>

-* Enable/Disable the **Background Selector** to choose from the various default backgrounds available on the map
+* Enable/Disable the **Background Selector** useful to choose from configured backgrounds the desired one for the map

 * Enable/Disable the **Legend** for the layers displayed on the map